 Additionally quality is embedded within the organisation as stated in our Values which form the basis of our Code of Conduct for all staff.

-Whilst we are a small organisation all our operational activities have been developed in line with recommended best practice as stated in the PQASSO Quality Standard Manual.
-We have set ourselves an ambitious target to achieve PQASSO accreditation as soon as possible.
+Whilst we are a small organisation all our operational activities have been developed in line with recommended best practice; such as those stated in the PQASSO Quality Standard Manual.

 KEY POLICIES AND PROCEDURES